ZhymabekRoman/zhymabekroman.github.io/docs/posts/my-experience-of-taking-medications.md

 tags: medications brintelix, lamotrigine, ferzapine
 hide: [toc]
 ---
-TW: suicide
+...
+<!--more-->

+> [!danger] DANGER
-> [!danger]
+> > [!danger] everyone is different
->
-> Everyone is different!
+> > Everyone is different!
 You may have different drug interaction, so please do not take my own experience seriously.
 In order to compensate this I would add my personal findings, with sources, so you would able to critically analyze results and make some conclusions by yourself.
 Be safe.
+>
+> > [!danger] not doctor

-> [!danger] Disclaimer: **I'M NOT A DOCTOR**,  I'm just trying to save some of you some of the confusion / frustration I've experienced.[Reddit](https://www.reddit.com/r/lamictal/comments/ryl8j0/lamictal_folic_acid_tylenol/)
+> > **I'M NOT A DOCTOR**,  I'm just trying to save some of you some of the confusion / frustration I've experienced.
+[Reddit](https://www.reddit.com/r/lamictal/comments/ryl8j0/lamictal_folic_acid_tylenol/)

-<!--more-->

 > [!note] My life mess in few sentences
 >